Ajetunmobi-mariam/AnalystLab-Africa-internship-/README.md

 ## Key Findings

-- Port Harcourt recorded the highest temperature at 27.16°C.
+- Port Harcourt recorded the highest temperature at 23.13°C.
-- Abuja recorded a temperature of 25.52°C.
+- Abuja recorded the lowest  temperature of 21.03°C.
-- Lagos recorded the lowest temperature at 24.56°C.
+- Lagos recorded a temperature at 22.98°C.
-- Lagos had the highest humidity level at 89%.
+- Abuja had the highest humidity level at 97%.
 - All three cities experienced Clouds as their weather condition at the time the data was collected.

 ## Conclusion
-The analysis showed variations in temperature and humidity across the selected cities.
-As at the time the data was collected, Port Harcourt was the warmest city, while Lagos had the highest humidity level.
-Despite these differences, all three cities shared the same weather condition (Clouds) when the data was retrieved from the OpenWeather API.
+The weather data and analysis reflect conditions at the time the data was collected and may change as weather conditions update.